cdelledonne/verartis.com/content/english/contact.md

 layout: contact
 ---

-If you need any information regarding the services we offer, send us an email or fill out the form on this page and we will be happy to help you.
+If you need any information regarding the services we offer, fill out the form on this page or send us an email at [info@verartis.com][email].
+We will be happy yo help you.

-* **Mail: info@verartis.com**
+[email]: mailto:info@verartis.com